muziejus/javascripting-english-major/9-dataset.md

 selectThePrologueLinksAndWaitForClicks();
 ```

-Because the second functions runs asynchronously, the third function looks for
+Because the second function runs asynchronously, the third function looks for
 links in `#prologue`, but *`#prologue` is still blank*.
 So by the time the
 second function is done, the third has already finished its business.
 We need
 to treat the third function as a callback to the second.
 We need to do